arcage/crystal-patlite/README.md

 # initialize host(ip) and port for a signal tower
 patlite = Patlite::PHN.new(patlite_host, patlite_port)

-# set warning light status
+# set signal tower statuses
 #
 # You can set:
 # - Light setting: `{{COLOR}}_{{PATTERN}}`